-These financial statements have been prepared, on a going concern basis, in accordance with the Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015, as amended by the Companies (Indian Accounting Standards) Rules, 2016, notified under Section 133 of the Companies Act, 2013 (the "Act"), other relevant provisions of the Act, guidelines issued by the NHB Directions 2010 as applicable to an HFCs and other accounting principles generally accepted in India.
+These financial statements have been prepared, on a going concern basis, in accordance with the Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015, as amended by the Companies (Indian Accounting Standards) Rules, 2016, notified under Section 133 of the Companies Act, 2013 (the "Act"), other relevant provisions of the Act, the circulars, the guidelines and the master directions issued by the Reserve Bank of India (the "RBI") and guidelines issued by the National Housing Bank (the "NHB") from time to time to the extent applicable and other accounting principles generally accepted in India.

-'The financial statements were approved for issue by the Company's Board of Directors on 29 May 2023.
+The financial statements were approved for issue by the Company's Board of Directors on 09 May, 2024.